flint-bot/flint/README.md

 # Reference

 Flint generates a bot object for each Spark room the account has been added to.
 The bot object tracks the specifics about the room and is passed to the command trigger's callback when a phrase is heard.
 A background monitor constantly watches which rooms the bot account is currently part of.
-The monitor automatically generates and tears down the assoicated webhooks and bot objects as needed.
+The monitor automatically generates and tears down the associated webhooks and bot objects as needed.

 ## API Initialization and Configuration
+Flint must authenticate to the Cisco Spark API through the use of tokens.
+There are two ways to get an auth token and Flint can use both.
+The first way is through access tokens.
+Access tokens are acquired from the profile page of the Bot's account after logging in at https://developer.ciscospark.com.
+This is the easiest way to get started.
+However, the access token will expire after a period of time or if you log out of the profile (closing the browser does not expire the token).

+#### Access Tokens
+To use an access token, setup your Flint project using the following template:

 ```js
 var Flint = require('node-flint');